Water Conditioner vs. Water Softener

-Water is such an integral part of our everyday lives, but in almost all cases, water does not start out clean.
+Water is the most important thing that we need in our lives.
+From drinking water to bathing, washing clothes to cooking and even gardening, water is there with us in every step of our lives.
+Water is such an integral part of our everyday life, but in almost all cases, water does not start out clean.
 This is why water typically goes through many stages of treatment before it ever gets to you.
 Even once water has already been treated by your city and makes its way to your storage tank and pipes, it may not be in the condition you want it.

-In this post, we'll focus on two types of water treatment systems: water conditioners and water softeners.
+In this blog, we'll focus on two types of water treatment systems: water conditioners and water softeners.
 These terms are often confused, so we'll clarify the difference and explain how each works.

 We've already seen what these two terms have in common, so what's the difference between them?
 When it comes to the issue of hard water, a traditional water softener actually removes calcium, magnesium and silica ions, leaving it with small quantities of what is known as “temporary hardness”.
 The softener replaces these ions with salt through a process called ion exchange.

 A water conditioner, on the other hand, is a more innovative solution that manipulates the way the hardness minerals in a liquid solution behave.
 The result is that they are still present, but they don't build up on surfaces and cause problems.
 Since calcium, magnesium and silica are healthy minerals to humans and other animals, keeping them in the water is a great advantage, as long as they aren't damaging your plumbing system.